Install notebook dependencies

 Note

-If you change the implementation of a custom Python package that is used in a job on serverless, you must also update its version number for jobs to pick up the latest implementation.
+If you change the implementation of a custom Python package used in a job on serverless, you must also update its version number so that jobs can pick up the latest implementation.

 To clear the environment cache and perform a fresh install of the dependencies specified in the Environment panel of a notebook attached to serverless compute, click the arrow next to Apply and then click Reset environment.